tylertitsworth/5th-age-srd/Character-Rules/Hybrid.md

 #### Adventurer Tier

-Once per day, you can cast a non-sorcerer spell after you have gathered power.
+Once per full recovery, you can cast a non-sorcerer spell after you have gathered power.
 You double the damage of the spell as if it were a sorcerer spell.

 ---

 #### Champion Tier

-You can now also gather power for a non-sorcerer spell as per the adventurer-tier feat once per battle while the escalation die is 4+ (so in a four battle day, you could use it up to five times assuming the escalation die allows it).
+You can now also gather power for a non-sorcerer spell as per the adventurer-tier feat once per battle while the escalation die is 4+ (so in a four battle full recovery, you could use it up to five times assuming the escalation die allows it).

 ---